 Necessary wayleaves are one way for electricity network operators to secure the right to run electric lines across land in cases where it is considered to be in the public interest, but they are unable to reach voluntary agreement with the owners and/or occupiers of the land in question.

 The current fee structure for applications under the Electricity Act came into force on 30 June 2019.

 When applying for consent in areas where Gaelic is predominantly spoken, it is good practice for developers to place all public notices regarding the development in both English and Gaelic languages.
 It is the developer’s responsibility to ensure the notices are worded correctly.

 Developers are required to calculate potential carbon losses and savings from wind farms on Scottish peatlands.
 We have developed an online carbon calculator to enable them to do this, as well as a factsheet providing background information on the carbon calculator.

-We have established good practice principles on shared ownership and community benefits from renewable energy developments which are currently under review through a consultation process (January 2019).
+We recently revised our good practice principles on shared ownership and community benefits from renewable energy developments and published the updated guidance in May 2019.